Bobbysoreeez/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 10-mirror_permissions sets mode to mirror another the 11-directories_permissions script adds execute permission for subdirectories in the current directory 12-directory_permissions script makes the my_dir directory and executes mode 751
+script 10-mirror_permissions sets mode to mirror another the 11-directories_permissions script adds execute permission for subdirectories in the current directory 12-directory_permissions script makes the my_dir directory and executes mode 751 the 13-change_group script is to change the owner of the hello file to school i.e group owner